 - It is very rare.

-- Should be considered when there is a severe familial thrombotic tendency in the absence of the other heritable thrombophilias mentioned above.
+- It should be considered when there is a severe familial thrombotic tendency in the absence of the other heritable thrombophilias mentioned above.

-- Test details are given in recent guidelines.
+- Test details are given in 2010 guidelines.

 Management of thrombophilia